 - Purchase the complete Expat Arrivals London Guide (PDF)

 Working in London is both a challenging and rewarding experience for ambitious expats looking to build their careers and gain valuable experience.

 Businesses in London come in all shapes and sizes.
-From large multinationals to small and medium-sized companies and social enterprises, the business landscape of London is fertile ground for all types of companies.
+From large multinationals to small- and medium-sized companies and social enterprises, the business landscape of London is fertile ground for all types of companies.

 Job market in London

-The media industry also has a strong presence in London.
-The BBC is a key employer in the city and a number of other broadcasters also have headquarters around the city.
-Many of the UK’s national newspapers are based in London.
+London has an overwhelmingly service-based economy.
+Historically, the dominant industry has been finance, but the media industry has a strong presence here too.
+The BBC is a key employer and several other broadcasters have headquarters around the city, while many of the UK’s national newspapers are also based in London.

 Finding a job in London